 So, here you are at the robotics or hamfest flea market and — what a deal! — a vendor has a big box of toroid cores labeled “Ferrite cores — 4/$1.”
 Sorry.
 Walk on by.
 Unless they are marked with the mix used to make the cores, you have no idea how they will behave.
 You don’t really even know if they are ferrite or powdered iron.
 Powdered iron cores are often painted certain colors if they are from Micrometals or Amidon, but unless you know the source don’t trust the color.

 Neither is it a good idea to take that box of cores home and see if you can figure out what mix they are by winding a few turns on them and measuring the inductance.
 Many mixes can give approximately the same result, and inductance won’t give you any clue as to the behavior at different frequencies.
 Heed my advice and pass up the surplus cores.
 Although, they do make nice paperweights.

 This is a good reason for clearly labeling the cores you do buy for future reference.
 A piece of colored tape with the manufacturer and part number will identify the part exactly — no guessing.
 Or, write on the core with a pencil or permanent marker.
 Another good idea for your ferrites is to not throw them all in a box unprotected.
 Remember that ferrites are brittle — they chip and crack easily.
 Once broken, the core is probably unuseable.
 Put the core in a plastic bag or paper envelope for a little buffer against its fellow cores.

-	In the next installment of the Ham’s Wireless Workbench, I’ll show how ferrites are applied in the never-ending battle against EMI from, to, and by electronic gadgets of all sorts.
+Comming up In our next installment, I’ll show how ferrites are applied in the never-ending battle against EMI from, to, and by electronic gadgets of all sorts.
 We’ll also cover a few other tricks the hams have learned that you can apply as well!
 NV